A Day Off at Pie Cottage

 So, I was really happy today when I could have a leisurely morning…and of course that included a lovely slice of pie with my coffee.
 While I was enjoying it, I thought about the fun class in which I made it this weekend and the sweet folks who came to take part in it.

 Preparing for a class takes a lot of energy and there are many details to attend to.
-I really love my work and can’t think of any thing that I would rather be doing right now unless it might be visiting Duncan and Robin or snuggling up with sweet Gretapie!
+I really love my work and can’t think of any thing that I would rather be doing right now unless it might be visiting a good friend or snuggling up with sweet Gretapie!

 I’ve arranged and adjusted my little cottage over the years to be just right for my work.
 I don’t have closets full of shoes, but if you open the folding doors of the biggest one in the house, you’ll find it packed with bowls, sheet pans, food processors, cookie cutters, and pie tools.
 Then there are shelves full of pie equipment needed for workshops and Pie Camps, and easily over 60 pie pans of various material (glass, metal, ceramic), size (from 4.5″ to 12″), and shape (round, heart, and pi)!